Seahawks could find out if running backs matter as the position has been hit with injuries

 The Seahawks may find out the answer to the question that has been one of the biggest topics of the NFL offseason far quicker than they would have liked.

 For the last two practices, including Sunday’s at the VMAC, the Seahawks had just four running backs on hand with the top two players on the depth chart — second-year vet Kenneth Walker III and rookie Zach Charbonnet — out with injuries.
-Walker is dealing with a groin issue and has not practiced since the first day of camp on Wednesday and Charbonnet has pain in his shoulder and has not practiced since Thursday.
+Walker is dealing with a groin issue and has not practiced since the first day of camp Wednesday and Charbonnet has pain in his shoulder and has not practiced since Thursday.

-Of Walker, Carroll said: “He’s got a little groin thing that kind of bothered him getting into camp here so we’re just keeping him quiet for a bit.”
+Of Walker, coach Pete Carroll said: “He’s got a little groin thing that kind of bothered him getting into camp here so we’re just keeping him quiet for a bit.”

-Carroll seemed to indicate the team isn’t too worried about Walker, stating “because it’s a groin we’ve got to make sure.
+Carroll seemed to indicate the team isn’t too worried about Walker, saying “because it’s a groin we’ve got to make sure.
 He doesn’t feel bad.
 It’s not a terrible injury or anything like that.
 We just don’t want to aggravate it now and make it something that lingers throughout camp.”

 As for Charbonnet, Carroll said: “He’s got a little shoulder thing that we’re checking out right now.
 Take some time to figure it out. … It just kind of creeped up on him.
 He didn’t get hit or anything like that.
-All the sudden he started to fill something — checking him out and being really cautious right now.’’
+All the sudden he started to feel something — checking him out and being really cautious right now.’’

 Since it’s just July 30 and the Seahawks don’t play a regular-season game until Sept.
 10, any concern over the injuries might be much ado about nothing.